-e Hundred Sermons from the American Nationa Preacher. post 8vo.
+One Hundred Sermons from the American Nationa Preacher. post 8vo.
 J. Jepps.

-New Dictiouary of Quotations from the Greek, Latin and Modern Languages.
+A New Dictiouary of Quotations from the Greek, Latin and Modern Languages.
 16mo.
 J. F. Shaw.
+RUMOURED NEW TELEGRAPH COMPANY .-- The Correspondencia Autografa declares that there is no truth in